 Low Parks Museum is housed in two buildings formerly associated with the Dukes of Hamilton.
 Grade 'A' listed, they are regarded as nationally significant.

 The first of these was built in 1696 as Portland, the private residence of David Crawford, Secretary to the 3rd Duke and Duchess of Hamilton.
 Later, Portland was purchased by the 8th Duke of Hamilton, and became The Hamilton Arms, a coaching inn.
 The building was enlarged in 1782 with the addition of a very fine Assembly Room, which survives today complete with original plasterwork and musician's gallery.

 The Hamilton Arms Inn was the last stagecoach stop before Glasgow on the journey north and the focus of fashionable events in the town.
 With the growth of tourism in Britain in the late 1700s, it became popular with visitors wishing to see Hamilton Palace and the Falls of Clyde.
 Famous travellers, such as Dr Johnson and James Boswell, and Dorothy and William Wordsworth are all known to have stayed here.

-The building functioned as an inn until 1835, when the Duke of Hamilton converted it into his estates office.
-It served this function until 1963, when it was then purchased by the Town Council and opened as the first Burgh Museum in 1967.
+The inn operated until 1835, when the Duke of Hamilton converted it into his estates offices.
+In 1963 it was purchased by the Hamilton Burgh Council and opened as a Museum in 1967.

-In 1983, the building was acquired by the Regimental Trustees of the Cameronians (Scottish Rifles) as a museum until 1995, when redevelopment work began and a new museum complex joining the two buildings was opened in 2000.
+In 1983, the Riding School was acquired by the Regimental Trustees of the Cameronians (Scottish Rifles) as a museum until 1995, when redevelopment work began and a new museum complex joining the two buildings was opened in 2000.